 Michael Schwartz, who has been the Bulldogs' lead assistant men's basketball coach for the past three seasons, has been promoted to associate head coach as Fresno State looks forward to the 2014-15 season.

 The Fresno State men's basketball team will play its only exhibition on Friday at home against the NAIA's Fresno Pacific.

-Michael Schwartz enters his second season on the Fresno State men's basketball staff, primarily responsible for game preparation, recruiting and skill development.
+Michael Schwartz enters his first season as associate head coach and fourth as the lead assistant coach on Rodney Terry's staff at Fresno State.
+He is the Bulldogs' in-game coordinator on the Fresno State men's basketball staff, primarily responsible for game preparation, recruiting, scouting and skill development.

 A native of Los Angeles, Calif., Schwartz played collegiate basketball at Sonoma State University (1994-96) before finishing his career at the University of Texas.
 Schwartz is married to the former Stephanie Chrisman and together they have two daughters, Sydney and Samantha.